-Jonathon Judkins and his girlfriend Katie Sacotte (pictured above) are both Northwestern M4s and westward bound.
-They matched together through the NRMP’s Couples Match—993 couples did so in 2019.
+Jonathon Judkins, MD, and his girlfriend Katie Sacotte, MD, (pictured above on Match Day 2019) matched together through the NRMP’s Couples Match—993 couples did so last year.
 They matched into residency programs at Oregon Health & Science University in Portland.
-Judkins will be entering OHSU’s internal medicine residency program while Sacotte will be training in pediatrics.
+Dr. Judkins will be entering OHSU’s internal medicine residency program while Dr. Sacotte will be training in pediatrics.

 Competitiveness among specialties

-Of the total positions offered, the fill rate was 95 percent.
+Of the total positions offered, the fill rate was 95%.
 Specialties with more than 30 positions that filled all available positions were: integrated interventional radiology (categorical and advanced); otolaryngology; physical medicine and rehabilitation (categorical); integrated plastic surgery, surgery (categorical); and thoracic surgery.

 Specialty competitiveness is generally measured by the percentage of positions filled by graduates of U.S. allopathic medical schools.

 Five specialties with more than 30 positions offered had a U.S. senior-fill rate of more than 90 percent.
 They were:

 - Orthopedic surgery—91.8%.